-Tsunami Detection Algorithm (TDA), introduced by Chierici et al. (2017), has a modular structure, which includes tide prediction and signal filtering.
+The tsunami detection algorithm (TDA), introduced by Chierici et al. (2017), has a modular structure, which includes tide prediction and signal filtering.
 Each time a new pressure measurement is acquired, tides are removed using a harmonic model (Pawlowicz et al., 2002) with precomputed coefficients.
 After that, a spike detection algorithm is used to eliminate isolated spikes.
-Lastly, the residual time history is band-pass filtered using a Finite Impulse Response (FIR) filter.
-Since the TDA is designed to work in real-time, that is only utilizing previous data, a mirroring boundary condition is applied to the signal before filtering.
+Lastly, the residual time history is bandpass-filtered using a finite impulse response (FIR) filter.
+Since the TDA is designed to work in real time, which is only utilizing previous data, a mirroring boundary condition is applied to the signal before filtering.

-The TDA has been specifically developed to be as computationally efficient as possible and the processing at each time step requires only a few thousands floating point operations.
+The TDA has been specifically developed to be as computationally efficient as possible, and the processing at each time step requires only a few thousand floating-point operations.
 Furthermore, the modularity makes it very easily adaptable to different operational conditions.
 On the other hand, requiring precomputed tidal coefficients puts a constraint on the applicability, since a relatively long time series, on the order of a few months, is needed at the position of the instrument.
 Thus, the technique as described by Chierici et al. (2017) cannot be applied to instruments which have been deployed too recently or have recorded jump discontinuities.
-Both of these events occur in the case of DART instruments, since they are periodically resurfaced for maintenance and downloading raw data, then deployed again in a different position.
+Both of these events occur in the case of DART instruments, since they are periodically resurfaced for maintenance and downloading raw data and then deployed again in a different position.
 The case of jump discontinuities, due to resurfacing or other reasons, usually requires ad hoc processing, as in the case of very long (e.g., multiannual) trends (Mungov et al., 2013).
-Techniques to account for these occurrences in real-time need further investigation and are outside the scope of the present work.
+Techniques to account for these occurrences in real time need further investigation and are outside the scope of the present work.
 Whenever such a case is present for a signal in our datasets, TDA is not applied to it.
-An intermediate situation may occur, where enough data to compute a set of tidal coefficients are available, but not enough to remove tidal oscillations completely.
-In these cases, the residual produced by the technique may have amplitudes of several cm that may produce false detections even in absence of any anomaly.
+An intermediate situation may occur where enough data to compute a set of tidal coefficients are available but not enough to remove tidal oscillations completely.
+In these cases, the residual produced by the technique may have amplitudes of several centimeters that may produce false detections even in the absence of any anomaly.
 Local tidal ranges may also play a role, since areas with much larger tidal ranges are expected to have larger residuals.
-Given the modularity of TDA, different detiding techniques can be employed in place of the harmonic model presented (Consoli et al., 2014).
+Given the modularity of TDA, different detiding techniques can be employed in the place of the harmonic model presented (Consoli et al., 2014).
 However, this is outside the scope of the present analysis.

-In this work, tidal coefficients are computed using UTide (Codiga, 2011) from at least 2 months of data ending few days before the time interval of interest in each case.
-For the harmonic filter, (Chierici et al., 2017) uses a 4000 points FIR pass band filter with a $[2\min, 120\min]$ or $[4\min, 120\min]$ period window.
-Here, we use the second window, since we are mainly interested in applications to tsunami of tectonic origin.
+In this work, tidal coefficients are computed using UTide (Codiga, 2011) from at least 2 months of data ending a few days before the time interval of interest in each case.
+For the harmonic filter, Chierici et al. (2017) use a 4000-point FIR bandpass filter with a [2 min, 120 min] or [4 min, 120 min] period window.
+Here, we use the second window, since we are mainly interested in applications to tsunamis of tectonic origin.
 Furthermore, filtering using this period band happens to filter out the frequencies which may be contaminated by infragravity waves (Mungov et al., 2013).